lyosha777/CompSec77/README.md

 # CompSec77
-Group 77 for the Kurdish Armenian Embassy hacking project
+Group 77 for the Kurdish Armenian German Embassy hacking project